Eshan-dev/pdf/readme.md

 Make sure you have [pdftk](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) installed.
 You can specify path to the pdftk console command using Pdftk::$path variable.
-By default it checks 'pdftk' and '/usr/bin/pdftk' paths.
+By default it checks 'pdftk' and '/usr/bin/pdftk' paths and You can ADD a Environment Variable Manually.

 Usage
 -----